 The procedure is straightforward, and you should have no difficulty completing it.
 If you want to include custom taxonomy slugs in your WordPress permalinks, you'll need to go to the Permalink Manager section ("Tools -> Permalink Manager -> Permastructures").

-Now, scroll down to the bottom of the page until you find the custom post type that you want to adjust.
+Now, scroll down until you find the custom post type that you want to adjust.
 In this simple example, we are adding two taxonomies to the permalinks for the "Cars" post type ("Manufacturer" and "Fuel").

 After that, you should insert the tags into the permastructure.
 The names of custom taxonomies are also the permastructure tags.
 If necessary, you may locate all of the possible permastructure tags in the "Permastructure tags" section.

 The taxonomy slugs will be automatically incorporated in all new post URLs.
-Existing URLs will need to be regenerated if you want to use the new formats on them too.
-You will find step-by-by-step instructions on how to do this in this post.
+If you want to use the new formats on existing URLs, you will need to regenerate them.

 Each taxonomy registered with WordPress can be either hierarchical or nonhierarchical.
 The first one allows you have parent and child terms, same as with inbuilt categories.
 For example, you may have a custom taxonomy named "countries" and add parent term named "Europe" with child terms such as "Germany", "France", and "Italy".
 The second type (nonhierarchical) will function identically to post tags.